Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Fidelity-aware multipartite distribution protocols

 \section{Fidelity-aware multipartite distribution protocols}

 In this section, we propose multi-path routing protocols for distributing multipartite GHZ states in a fidelity-aware manner.
-The protocols perform the task of routing and generation to distribute a GHZ state between a set of \emph{users} $S$ which are a subset of nodes $S \subseteq V$, from a network graph $G$ as described in Section \ref{sec:model}.
-We assume the users with to share a single $N$-qubit GHZ state, such that each $s \in S$ obtains a qubit of the GHZ state ($|S| = N$).
+The protocols aim to distribute a GHZ state between a set of \textit{users} $S$ which are a subset of nodes $S \subseteq V$, from a network graph $G$ as described in Section \ref{sec:model}.
+We assume the users wish to share a single $N$-qubit GHZ state, such that each $s \in S$ obtains a qubit of the GHZ state ($|S| = N$).
 First, we describe a generic multipartite distribution protocol in terms of three distinct phases: routing, entanglement link generation, and GHZ state generation, to then introduce the specifics of the proposed protocols.